Tigerair: Fleet

-At the time the airline merged with Scoot, the Tigerair fleet consisted of the following aircraft:
+At the time the airline merged with Scoot, the Tigerair fleet consisted of the following all-Airbus aircraft:

 On 21 June 2007, Tigerair announced it had signed a letter of intent to purchase 30 aircraft worth US$2.2 billion, with another 20 on option.
 These would be delivered between 2011 and 2014.
 On 10 October 2007, Tigerair confirmed the letter of intent signed in June.
 The new aircraft will be deployed in Tigerair's Asia-Pacific network and the domestic operations in Australia.
 On 18 December 2007, Tigerair announced that it had taken up the options and made further orders to take their fleet of Airbus A320s to 70 in total.

 On 24 March 2014, Tigerair signed a Memorandum of Understanding (MOU) with Airbus to purchase 37 Airbus A320neo aircraft with 13 options.

 In October 2014, Tigerair announced 12 aircraft would be subleased to IndiGo over three to four years to reduce excess capacity.

 In-flight

 Seating

 All aircraft offered single-class economy seating of 144 and 180 seats in the Airbus A319 and A320 aircraft, respectively.
-Each seat measures up to 20.5 in in width and has a seat pitch of 28 in for standard rows and 34 in for exit rows.
+Each seat measured up to 20.5 in in width and had a seat pitch of 28 in for standard rows and 34 in for exit rows.